AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 In all cases, the custom code version will be the taken from the last successful deployment before the restore point.

-The Recovery Time Objective (RTO) can vary, but as a general guideline, the recovery sequence takes 60-90 minutes on average subject to several factors, incl. repository size.
+The Recovery Time Objective (RTO) can vary, but as a general guideline, the recovery sequence takes between 60 and 90 minutes on average depending on several factors, such as repository size.

 Following a restore, the AEM version will be updated to the most recent.